 Thank you for your interest in career opportunities with Carney Badley Spellman.

-We are a leading law firm in Seattle Washington.
-Our clients include individuals, startups, closely-held businesses and Fortune 500 companies with offices in the Pacific Northwest and across the United States.
+We are a leading law firm in Seattle Washington, listed in the Top 100 Best Places to Work in Washington state.
+Our clients include individuals, startups, closely-held businesses, and Fortune 500 companies with offices in the Pacific Northwest and across the United States.

 - Medical & Health Care Savings Account

 - Paid Family Leave

 - Employee Assistance Program